Complex box bounds for real maps: Real bounds associated to the enhanced nest

-\begin{remark} This result is the analogue of \cite[Lemma 9.6]{KSS} in our setting.
-The proof of this lemma in the case when $c_0$ is a critical point of odd order is significantly more difficult than the even order case.
-The reason for this is that $I\supset K\supset J\ni c_0$ are intervals so that $J$ deep inside $I$, then unless $I$, $K$ and $J$ are symmetric with respect to $c_0$ it is quite possible that $K$ not well-inside $I$ and also that $J$ is well-inside $K$.
+\begin{remark} The proof of this lemma in the case when $c_0$ is a critical point of odd order is significantly more difficult than when it has even order.
+The reason for this is that if $I\supset K\supset J\ni c_0$ are intervals so that $J$ deep-inside $I$, then unless $I$, $K$ and $J$ are symmetric with respect to $c_0$ it is quite possible that $K$ not well-inside $I$ and also that $J$ is not well-inside $K$.
 A similar issue arises in the proof of Lemma~\ref{KSSLemma97}. \end{remark}